glours/extensions/docs/DESIGN.md

 As with admission webhooks, each point must explicitly choose fail-open or fail-closed behavior.
 Security and veto points generally fail closed; transport or diagnostic points may choose otherwise.
-The framework is built in-tree, with external-binary discovery and packaging on the same extension-facing Go API.
+The framework is a standalone Go module, with external-binary discovery and in-process registration on the same extension-facing Go API.
 Transport is a host assembly choice: direct Go and gRPC use the same point interface.
-Keeping the startup protocol small and the framework in-tree leaves room for extraction or convergence after production experience instead of freezing an unproven public contract.
+Keeping the startup protocol small and the API experimental leaves room for changes after integration experience instead of freezing an unproven public contract.